peter5000/EEG-ECoG/README.md

 Follow the instructions in models/transformer_EECoG_20min_with_accuracy.ipynb.\
 This notebook provides the best example of how to use the models/transformer_model.py, utils/TransformerDataset.py\
 You will need to download the dataset from the website (http://www.www.neurotycho.org/expdatalist/listview?task=45) if you are training the model.
 (Our GitHub repo has limited storage to hold all these data.)\
-You can also restore the fine-tuned weights from output\transfomer_weights to predict outputs.
+You can also restore the fine-tuned weights from output\transfomer_weights to predict outputs, without the need of training model.

 Check out models\transformer_EECoG_20min_twoMonkey.ipynb and models\transformer_EECoG_synth.ipynb for the transformer model performance on the other monkey's datasets and synthetic dataset.